 How to change a service address

 It’s really easy to change this address.
-The most important thing to remember is that you must tell Companies House about the change within 14 days to ensure their records and the public register is updated accordingly.
-This will ensure that your important government mail can continue to be delivered the correct location.
+The most important thing to remember is that you must tell Companies House about the change within 14 days to ensure that their records and the public register are updated accordingly.
+This will also facilitate the successful delivery of your important government mail.

 You can change this address online or by using the appropriate paper form from Companies House.
 The form you use then depends on whose service address you are changing.

 - Company director – Form CH01 ‘Change the details of a director’

 - Company secretary – Form CH03 – ‘Change the details of a secretary’